Las-Vejas/Wind75/README.md

 ## Firmware

-I am planning to use ZMK, but I would appreciate if it would be able to make it later.
+I am planning to use KMK, but it isnt finished yet.

 ## BOM